RustyBlewitt/Socket-Chat/README.md

 From the server directory, run `npm start`.

+From any directory in a separate terminal, run `mongod` to fire up the database and ensure you have a database created titled `chat`.

 ## Git approach

 Leveraging Git's simple `git clone` command, bootstrapping this project from the Week 5 workshop project was a simple and efficient way to get moving.